didgeoridoo/didgeoridoo.github.io/_posts/2014-02-18-thoughts-on-blogging-with-jekyll.markdown

 ### Edit the second

 My first pass at Prose.io resulted in a "build failed" error when I tried to update this post with the previous edit (meta!).
 From what I can find in a brief search online, this may have something to do with GitHub Pages' implementation of Jekyll.
 More to come.

+### Edit the third

+So Prose.io apparently clobbered the "date" YAML field in this post, which blew up Jekyll with no warning or guidance.
+I wonder how that happened...